 Objecti ve 5 Effective use of financial resources Ref Key Activities Status Progress Lead Officer SB5a Ensure that the Council sets a robust 2012/13 Budget and Medium Term Financial Strategy up to 2015/16. ✓ Ongoing process involving day to day financial management and regular reports to / involvement of members.
 Philip Tart Iain Newman DCR SB5b Respond to the provisions of the Local Government Finance Bill and the reform of the welfare benefits system ✓ Cabinet & full Council Nov 2012 agreed to continue calculating benefit in the same way as under the old national council tax benefit scheme for 2013/14.
 Still waiting for Local Government Finance Bill to be enacted.
 DACHS is to be the lead directorate for welfare reform, albeit Social Fund responsibility now transferred to Directorate of Corporate Resources. lain Newman Mike Williams DCR SB5c Continue to monitor service delivery, in light of Localism Act and impact on Corporate Procurement Strategy ✓ Ongoing activity regarding Localism Act - "Right to Challenge" and the impact this could have on service delivery and procurement.
-Corporate issues being considered by the Localism Steering Group include developing processes / procedures, identifying officer roles and responsibilities, developing guidelines and publishing information. lain Newman Ian Clarke DCR SB5d Undertake the Audit Plan including value for money and other efficiency reviews across the Council. √ Performance on audit plan (see Section 3) is behind target but action is being taken to achieve plan.
+Corporate issues being considered by the Localism Steering Group include developing processes / procedures, identifying officer roles and responsibilities, developing guidelines and publishing information. lain Newman Ian Clarke DCR SB5d Undertake the Audit Plan including value for money and other efficiency reviews across the Council. ✓ Performance on audit plan (see Section 3) is behind target but action is being taken to achieve plan.
 A range of value for money audits have been undertaken or are under way and progress for the year is good.
-The Value for Money pages on the council's website describe work previously undertaken. lain Newman Les Bradshaw DCR
+The Value for Money pages on the council's website describe work previously undertaken.
+Iain Newman Les Bradshaw DCR

-Objecti bjective 6 Transforming services to meet internal & external customer needs Ref Key Activities Status Progress Lead Officer SB6a Review the service provision of Dudley Council Plus to ensure it meets customer needs in the right location. ✓ Work ongoing re DUE environmental services and about to commence re Corporate Resources Licensing.
+Objecti Objective 6 Transforming services to meet internal & external customer needs Ref Key Activities Status Progress Lead Officer SB6a Review the service provision of Dudley Council Plus to ensure it meets customer needs in the right location. ✓ Work ongoing re DUE environmental services and about to commence re Corporate Resources Licensing.
 Some welfare reform work being handled and social fund replacement to be delivered week from 1 st April 2013.
-Mike Williams Sean Beckett DCR SB6b Update and publish the Council's ICT Strategy 2012-15, managing ICT resources to exploit technology and systems for productivity and efficiency gains 12-15 , managing ICT resources to exploit being developed in a changing environment due to the inchnology and systems for productivity and lain Newman Lance Cartwright DCR SB6c Lead on Transforming our Workplace for central Dudley office accommodation, impacting on both the Council's way of working and use of accommodation ✓ Project groups set up to support each Directorate.
+Mike Williams Sean Beckett DCR SB6b Update and publish the Council's ICT Strategy 2012-15, managing ICT resources to exploit technology and systems for productivity and efficiency gains A Refreshed Corporate ICT Strategy published pending production of a new strategy in 2012/13.
+Development of ICT Strategy is slightly behind target, being developed in a changing environment due to the impending centralisation of ICT staff and budgets.
+Anticipate production by end of 2012/13 Financial Year. lain Newman Lance Cartwright DCR SB6c Lead on Transforming our Workplace for central Dudley office accommodation, impacting on both the Council's way of working and use of accommodation ✓ Project groups set up to support each Directorate.
 DUE work on target for move into 4 Ednam Road in April.
 Plans for generic reception points agreed in principle.
 Work on floor layouts for 3/5 St James Road ongoing.
 Options agreements signed on 12 properties for disposal.
 Agile working policy consultation complete; further report to Corporate Board in Jan 2013.
 Work progressing on car sharing scheme.
 Steve Cooper Sarah Treneer DCR